-- 1890/1: Georges Lecomte writes an article about Lépine in ‘L’art dans les deux mondes’ (iR70).
-He states that Lépine was one of the first to contribute to ruin the academic landscape by learning how to render the effects of light and atmosphere (aR2).
+- 1890/91: Georges Lecomte wrote an article about Lépine in ‘L’art dans les deux mondes’ (iR70).
+He stated that Lépine was one of the first to contribute to ruin the academic landscape by learning how to render the effects of light and atmosphere (aR2).

 - 1910ca: his widow died; there is no information of an auction sale then (iR65).